awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 + Images
 + Image recipes

-For more information, see [Resource Sharing in EC2 Image Builder](image-builder-resource-sharing.md)\.
+For more information, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.

 ## Supported operating systems<a name="image-builder-os"></a>